Oxnard Airport: History

 Ventura County opened Oxnard Airport in 1934 by clearing a 3,500 ft dirt runway.
 In the 1930s aviator Howard Hughes erected a tent at the airport to shelter his famous H-1 monoplane racer, which he tested from the dirt strip.
 In 1938 Ventura County paved the dirt runway and built a large hangar.
 In 1939 James McLean opened the Oxnard Flying School with a Piper J-3 Cub and a Kinner 2-seat airplane.
 Housing was built nearby for instructors and students at the school.

 In late 1941, the airport was assigned to the U.S. Navy until the Naval Air Station at Point Mugu could be completed.
 The Navy moved to NAS Point Mugu in 1945 and the Oxnard Flying School returned to the airport.
 Ventura County regained control of the airport in 1948, receiving a final quitclaim deed.
 The state of California issued the airport an operating permit in 1949.

+In 2025, AXIS Air began operating at Oxnard Airport as a full-service fixed-base operator (FBO).
+The company occupies the former Golden West Jet Center facility, continuing the site’s long history of serving general aviation at the airport.
+AXIS Air provides fueling, aircraft parking, hangar space, and pilot services for a variety of aircraft types.
+AXIS Air also introduced a notable aviation landmark, hosting a beautifully restored 1945 Douglas DC-3 in its hangar, which has contributed to both the airport’s character and visibility within the aviation community.